kishaningithub/cowin-vaccine-alerter/README.md

 Reference - https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2

 ## Features
-- [x] Alerts for 18+ for Chennai,Tamilnadu - https://t.me/joinchat/sew-FrT6W9U0NDhl
+- [x] Alerts for 18+ for Chennai, Tamilnadu - https://t.me/joinchat/sew-FrT6W9U0NDhl

 ## Look ahead
 The expansion will be based on the interest this project generates over time.